 Cross the Weser back to the ‘mainland’ and walk up one block to Martinistraße and keep walking towards the center into Langenstraße.

 To your left, you’ll spot a beautiful building and if you look up, you’ll see the Stadtwaage, the old weighing scale.
 Mentioned firstly in 1330, it is now on a newer building from the late 16th century.
 This scale used to be the official balance so none of the honorary merchants could cheat.

 From here it’s only two blocks to the main square, the locals refer to it as Gute Stube, the parlor.
 Since 2004, the old town hall along with the Roland statue has been part of the Unesco World Heritage.

-The townhall stems from the early 15th century, the Renaissance facade was added in the 17th century.
-It is the only European townhall from the medieval times that has never been altered or destroyed.
+The town hall stems from the early 15th century, the Renaissance facade was added in the 17th century.
+It is the only European town hall from medieval times that has never been altered or destroyed.

 Am Markt 21